– Feb 1, 2024

 RevMap aggregates logs and audit trails from various sources at a central location and uses tools to analyze, monitor and flag anomalous or suspicious activity.
 RevMap’s internal processes define how alerts are triaged, investigated, and, if needed, escalated.
 Both customers and non-customers are encouraged to disclose any potential security weaknesses or suspected incidents to RevMap.
 In case of a serious security incident, RevMap has the expertise to investigate security incidents and resolving them to closure.
 If needed, RevMap has also access to external subject matter experts.

 Backups and disaster recovery

-All RevMap customer data is stored redundantly at multiple AWS data centers (availability zones) to ensure availability.
+All RevMap customer data is stored in AWS data centers.
 RevMap has well-tested backup and restoration procedures in place, which allow for quick recovery in the case of single data center failures and disasters.
 Customer data is continuously backed up and stored offsite.
 The restoration of backups are fully tested every quarter to ensure that our processes and tools work as expected.